dbuana/Web-Scraping/README.md

 Download this program and seek behind the webpages, or create a pull-request to reach it's sophisticated potential.

-Note: The program will be updated frequently, to seek it's hidden potential
+Note: The program will be updated frequently, to seek it's hidden potential.
+Next update will be uploaded tomorrow.